ludo237/vue-expense-tracker/README.md

-# Expense Tracker
+# Exprense Tracker

-Simple project for expense tracking built with Vue, Vuex and TailwindCSS
+Simple VueJs application to manager your expenses